GuillaumeGermain/NLP/README.md

 I first used F1 score to select the best classifiers.
 As the class distributions are quite balanced (kind of 40-60%), the accuracy is actually the good one to take.

 ## TODO
-- clean up the code.
-The NLP 2 script had many small improvements, to reuse in the first one.
+- clean up the code after a lot of small changes.
-- build a .py file for utility functions

 ## Next steps for improvement
 Basically, potential tracks for improvements would be